Did you know that 88 percent of employees believe their employer did a poor job with their onboarding process when they were first hired?

 Onboarding, in general, comes with challenges, but onboarding remote employees can be especially difficult.
-If you have new remote employees who are joining your company and want them to have a positive experience right out of the gate, we’ve put together a comprehensive remote employee onboarding checklist that can help.
+If you have new remote employees who are joining your company and want them to have a positive experience right out of the gate, we’ve put together a comprehensive remote onboarding checklist that can help.

 Listed below are seven steps to take to set your new team members up for success.